-ACTORS ROLES AND RESPONSIBILITIES Ward Councillors/Ward Committees (assisted by CDWs) Major link between municipality and residents Link the planning process to their wards or constituencies Organize public consultation and participation Represent the ward at the IDP &amp; Budget Representative Forum Analyse ward-based issues, determine priorities, negotiate and reach consensus.
+ACTORS ROLES AND RESPONSIBILITIES

+Ward Councillors/Ward (assisted by CDWs)

 Community Represents interests, contribute knowledge and ideas to the Representative Forum Inform interest groups, communities and organizations Analyse issues, determine priorities, negotiate and reach consensus Participate in designing project proposals Discuss and comment on the draft IDP Monitor performance in implementation Conduct meetings with groups, communities, etc. to prepare for and follow-up on relevant planning activities.